What is a tangible asset?

 • Proprietary technology

-Why is understanding tangible assets important?
+Why understanding tangible assets matters?